The Living Years

 The song addresses a son's regret over unresolved conflict with his now-deceased father.
 It won the Ivor Novello Award for Best Song Musically and Lyrically in 1989, and was nominated for four Grammy awards in 1990, including Record and Song of the Year, as well as Best Pop Performance by a Duo or Group with Vocals and Best Video.
 In 1996, famed composer Burt Bacharach opined that the song was one of the finest lyrics of the last ten years.
 In 2004, "The Living Years" was awarded a 4-Million-Air citation by BMI.

+Background

+The song was inspired by Mike Rutherford and BA Robertson realizing their fathers had died around the same time.
+They later learned that singer Paul Carrack's father had died when he was young.